 For starters, wedding and event photographer Peggy Farren says you need a business plan.
 Any serious entrepreneur will tell you that you need to organize your thoughts on paper.
 This detailed document serves as your roadmap, describing what your business is and how it will be profitable.
 It breaks down things like cash flow, expenses, ownership, and competition.

 “Photography is one of the most competitive businesses out there,” Farren says.
 “You need to be a very good business person to make a decent living.
 You’ll get there much more quickly if you start out right.”

-A business plan can be a daunting task, but not if you have the right tools.
-Check out this free downloadable business plan template that’s specifically tailored to owning a photography business.
+Creating a business plan may seem like a daunting task, but it doesn’t have to be if you have the right tools.
+Check out this free, downloadable sample photography business plan.

 3. Secure startup funds